suncoast-devs/handbook/lessons/full-stack-build-an-app-stars/index.md

 In this style, we compare the length of the review array, and if it is zero, we set the `averageStars` to `0`, otherwise setting it equal to the average.

-We can do this same change in `Restaurants.tsx`
+We can do this same change in `SingleRestaurantFromList.tsx`

 ```javascript
 const totalStars = restaurant.reviews.reduce(